 What I dislike about Vonage Contact Center:

-• A few users have reported issues with Vonage’s messaging functions, which makes omnichannel communication less reliable.
-Delayed or missed messages can create unnecessary frustration for businesses and customers.
+- I’ve noticed that a few users have reported issues with Vonage’s messaging functions, which can make omnichannel communication less reliable.

-• Some businesses might find the learning curve for Vonage Contact Center’s advanced features challenging.
-While AI-driven tools are powerful, they require time and training to use effectively.
+- I’ve seen G2 reviewers mention that while Vonage Contact Center’s AI-driven tools are powerful, some businesses might find the learning curve for advanced features a bit challenging, as they require time and training to use effectively.

 What G2 users dislike about Vonage Contact Center: